Romance novel: Development

-While the literary fiction romance continued to develop in the 20th century, the new subgenre of genre fiction, which first developed in the 19th century, started to become more popular after the First World War.
+While the literary fiction romance continued to develop in the 20th century, the new subgenre of genre fiction started to become more popular after the First World War.
 In 1919, E. M. Hull's novel The Sheik was published in the United Kingdom.
-The hero of this book was an alpha male who kidnapped the heroine and won her admiration through his forceful actions.
-The novel was one of the first modern works to introduce the rape fantasy, a theme explored in Samuel Richardson's Pamela (1740).
-Although women were gaining more independence in life, publishers believed that readers would only accept premarital sex in the context of rape.
-In this novel and those that followed, the rape was depicted as more of a fantasy; the heroine is rarely if ever shown experiencing terror, stress, or trauma as a result.
+The protagonist of this book was termed an "alpha male" who kidnapped the heroine and won her admiration through his forceful rape.
+The novel was one of the first modern works to introduce the "bodice ripper" concept that focused primarily on rape fantasy, a theme explored in Samuel Richardson's Pamela (1740).
+Although women were gaining more independence in life, publishers believed that readers would only accept premarital sex in the context of rape, as was customary practice up until challenged during the women's rights movement.
+In this novel and those that followed, the rape was presented as societally acceptable by the author and depicted as more of a projected personal fantasy; the heroine is rarely if ever shown experiencing terror, stress, or trauma as a result because the author did not assume women had independent thought or rights to consider.

-The popular, mass market version of the historical romance, which Walter Scott developed in the early 19th century, is seen as beginning in 1921, when Georgette Heyer published The Black Moth.
+The mass market version of the historical romance, which Walter Scott developed in the early 19th century, is seen as beginning in 1921, when Georgette Heyer published The Black Moth.
 This is set in 1751, but many of Heyer's novels were inspired by Jane Austen's novels and are set around the time Austen lived, in the later Regency period.
 Because Heyer's romances are set more than 100 years earlier, she includes carefully researched historical detail to help her readers understand the period.
 Unlike other popular love-romance novels of the time, Heyer's novels used the setting as a major plot device.
 Her characters often exhibit twentieth-century sensibilities, and more conventional characters in the novels point out the heroine's eccentricities, such as wanting to marry for love.
 Heyer was a prolific author, and wrote one to two historical romance novels per year until her death in 1974.